justredpaul/react-input-checkbox/README.md

 Check it live on [CodePen](https://codepen.io/justredpaul/full/mdbqOor)

-To run demo locally install dev dependencies by `npm install` and use `npm demo`.
+To run demo locally install dev dependencies by `npm install` and use `npm run demo`.

 Parcel start demo on `http://localhost:1234/`.